bootdotdev/blog/content/backend/become-backend-developer.md

 {{< cta1 >}}

-## Can I really learn backend by myself?
+## Can I really learn back-end by myself?

 Many people assume that because backend developers typically need to have a better understanding of computer science fundamentals, that's it's harder to get an entry-level backend position, and as a result, they start educating themselves on front-end technologies. **I think this is a mistake.**